 This morning we headed to the Pnyx, then over to the Acropolis to join the crowds at the most iconic place in Athens.
 We grabbed lunch and then went to the Acropolis museum in the afternoon (the chocolate cake was fab).

-Today was our last day in Athens, and we watched the Changing of the Guard at the Greek parliament and then visited the Roman Forum before heading back to Monastriaki Square for some shopping.
-We grabbed some lunch and then went to the flea market where I made a few interesting purchases, including a painting of Mykonos and a tiny wooden ornament with an orthodox saint on it.
+Today was our last day in Athens, and we watched the Changing of the Guard at the Greek parliament.
+We then visited the Roman Forum before heading back to Monastriaki Square for some shopping.
+We grabbed some lunch and then went to the flea market where I made a few interesting purchases.
+Notably, a painting of Mykonos and a tiny wooden ornament with an orthodox saint on it.
 After lunch, we headed to Delphi.
 A few hours later, we arrived at our hotel which was lovely!
 We stayed at the Art Pythia* which had great views and was in the perfect position to explore the town.

 In the morning we headed to the site at Delphi and then travelled on to Olympia in the afternoon.